Skip to main section

 In accordance with the Higher Education Act (HEA) of 1965, as amended, each postsecondary educational institution must make available information regarding the types of graduate and professional education in which graduates of the institution’s four-year degree programs enrolled.

 When reviewing these data it is important to understand that Strayer University is primarily an adult-serving institution.
-In Fall 2023, 14% of Strayer students were enrolled in master’s level programs, the average age of Strayer students was 37, and 92% were enrolled part-time.
-First-time, full-time undergraduate students make up less than 1% of our fall 2023 enrollment.
+In Fall 2024, 15 percent of Strayer students were enrolled in master’s level programs, the average age of Strayer students was 37, and 91 percent were enrolled part-time.
+First-time, full-time undergraduate students make up less than 1 percent of Strayer's Fall 2024 enrollment.

 The most common areas of study where Strayer students are completing their degrees are as follows:

-Of the Strayer bachelor's alumni from 2012 - 2023 (n=42,631), 16,049 alumni went on to pursue a master's degree (per National Student Clearinghouse data): 37.6%.
-Keeping in mind that most of Strayer’s students are enrolled part-time, among respondents to the Alumni Survey, 3% of graduates of our 4-year bachelor’s degree programs indicate their primary activity after graduation as being enrolled in a program of continuing education.
-This data is sourced from an alumni survey administered quarterly for all Strayer alumni from Q2 2022 through Q2 2024, and the response rate was 6.6%.
+Of the Strayer bachelor's alumni from 2012 - 2024 (n=46,357), 17,837 alumni went on to pursue a master's degree (per National Student Clearinghouse data): 38.5 percent.
+Keeping in mind that most of Strayer’s students are enrolled part-time, among respondents to the Alumni Survey, 3 percent of graduates of our 4-year bachelor’s degree programs indicate their primary activity after graduation as being enrolled in a program of continuing education.
+This data is sourced from an alumni survey administered quarterly for all Strayer alumni from Q2 2023 through Q2 2025, and the response rate was 6.4 percent.